 Question: Is it necessary to start cannas flowers indoors?

 Answer: If your growing season is short and cannas bloom just before killing frosts when planted directly outdoors, it is advisable to start the tubers in March in flats or large pots in a warm cellar or attic.

 The Boldness of Cannas In The Landscape

-Flowers are large and showy, most often in vibrant yellow and scarlet colors bring a boldness to the landscape and that never goes out of style.
+Flowers are large and showy, most often in vibrant yellow and scarlet colors, bringing a boldness to the landscape that never goes out of style.